What is StatTag?

 Using StatTag will allow you to modify a dataset or analysis without transcribing and re-copying the results into a manuscript or table.

-How is StatTag different than other dynamic documents?
+How is StatTag different than other programs for producing dynamic documents?

 StatTag takes the idea of a dynamic document to the next level.
 Within Word you can:

 - Embed statistical outputs such as estimates, tables and figures into a document

 - See and edit the code behind output with one click

 - Update individual or collective output with one click